 - real maple syrup to taste

 Combine oats, baking powder, salt, milk and banana in a blender pitcher; blend until smooth, stopping the blender and stirring the mixture with a spatula as necessary to keep it moving.
 Add eggs, honey and vanilla and blend just until combined.
+(If your batter seems too thick, add milk to the blender a little at a time until it reaches your desired consistency.)
 Pour batter into a medium bowl for scooping.

 Heat large skillet over medium heat until hot; add 2 teaspoons butter and swirl to coat.
 Scoop batter by 1/4 cupfuls onto hot skillet and cook until batter starts to bubble.
 (If batter seems to be cooking too fast, reduce heat; too slow increase heat slightly.)
 Flip and cook through.
 Transfer to serving plate and repeat with remaining batter.